lmondada/dphil-thesis/content/03_compiler/03_graph_defs.md

 $u \leadsto v$, $v \leadsto u$, or there exists $w$ with $u \sim w$ and
 $w \sim v$.

-In minIR, the hypergraph vertices are SSA values, and edges are the operations.
+In minIR, the hypergraph vertices are the values of the computation, while the hyperedges define the operations.
+We call values that are target endpoints of an operation $o$ the _definitions_ of $o$, and those that are source endpoints its _uses_---and hence rename the adjacency functions $\mathit{src}$ and
-We will call the source of a value its definition and the target its uses---and hence rename the $\mathit{src}$ and $\mathit{tgt}$ functions to $\mathit{def}$ and $\mathit{use}$ respectively.
-Furthermore, we introduce additional constraints for a hypergraph to be a valid minIR graph:
+$\mathit{tgt}$ to $\mathit{use}$ and $\mathit{def}$ respectively.
+For a
+hypergraph to be a valid minIR graph, some constraints must further be
+satisfied:

-- we impose that a minIR program is in SSA form, i.e. all values in minIR must have a unique definition;
+- all values in minIR must have a unique operation that _defines_ them;
-- values may also be linear, in which case they must also have a unique use;
+- values that are _linear_ must also have a unique operation that _uses_ them;
-- the graph must be acyclic, i.e. no value is defined in terms of itself.
+- the graph must be acyclic, meaning that no value can be defined in terms of itself.

+These requirements result in the first three conditions of
-Finally, minIR graphs have a concept of _regions_ encoded by a $parent$ partial function.
-It creates a hierarchy on the set of operations that we will use below to structure the program.
+{{% refdefinition "minirdef" %}}.
+Finally, minIR graphs have a concept of _regions_ that create a hierarchy on the set of operations that captures the structure the program.

+Regions are defined by a partial function $parent$.
+Partial functions
-The right harpoon arrow $f: A \rightharpoonup B$ denotes a partial function from
+$f: A \rightharpoonup B$ are functions that may only be defined on a subset of
-$A$ to $B$, i.e. with a domain of definition $dom(f) \subseteq A$.
+$A$, i.e. with a domain of definition $dom(f) \subseteq A$.

 <!-- prettier-ignore -->
 {{% definition title="MinIR graph" id="minirdef" %}}

-A minIR graph $(V, V_L, O, \mathit{def}, \mathit{use}, \mathit{parent})$
+A minIR graph $(V, V_L, O, \mathit{def}, \mathit{use}, \mathit{parent})$ is
-is given by a set of values $V$, a subset of which are linear $V_L \subseteq V$, and a set of operations $O$, along with the (partial) functions
+given by a set of values $V$, a subset of which $V_L \subseteq V$ are linear values, and a set of operations $O$, along with the (partial) functions
 $$\begin{aligned}\mathit{def}: O \rightarrow V^\ast && \mathit{use}: O \rightarrow V^\ast && \mathit{parent}: O \rightharpoonup O, \end{aligned}$$
 satisfying the constraints